-What is it likely to mean in terms of the current pipeline – sales, invoicing, and orders over the next few weeks/months?
+What is it likely to mean in terms of the current pipeline – sales, invoicing, and orders over the next few weeks and months?

-Do you have a high dependency/concentration on one or a few customers (typically more than 15% of your total sales)?
-How can this risk be mitigated?
+Do you depend or focus on one or a few customers (typically more than 15% of your total sales)?
+How can you mitigate this risk?

-What is your best estimate of what will be the impact might last on your top 10 clients?
+What is your best estimate of how long the impact might last on your top-10 clients?

-Do you thoroughly understand with which products/services/clients you are making a profit and with which ones you are not?
+Do you thoroughly understand with which products, services and clients you're making a profit and with which ones you're not?

 How are you going to communicate with your staff to keep them motivated and engaged during a crisis?